 Now that we know what customer satisfaction KPI's we need to measure, it's important to put the right data collection and analysis in place to make the necessary improvements.

 First, collecting customer satisfaction data is a necessary step in trying to understand where a business can make improvements.
-Using survey tools, like SmartSurvey, is one of the most effective means of measuring these data points.
+Using customer survey tools like SmartSurvey is one of the most effective means of measuring these data points.
 They are easy for consumers to quickly fill out and don't rely on customer support representatives to collect the data by asking a number of questions.

 Social media is a great source for collecting customer insights.
 Social media listening tools, like Mention, allow businesses to identify consumers who mention the brand and engage them.
 Is a particular customer unhappy and sharing it with the social media world?
 Engage them immediately to work through their issue and turn an upset customer into a satisfied one.

 You've determined the right questions to ask and collected the raw data from multiple sources.
-Now, it's time to analyze that data to determine what your customers actually think of their experience with your brand and what improvements you can make.
-Using market research analytics dashboards, like datapine, allows businesses to visualize raw data from multiple sources.
-You may find that a large percentage of your customers are dissatified with your customer support process or that your Net Promoter Score has decreased over the last six months.
+Now, it's time to analyse that data to determine what your customers actually think of their experience with your brand and what improvements you can make.
+Using market research analytics dashboards, like datapine, allows businesses to visualise raw data from multiple sources.
+You may find that a large percentage of your customers are dissatisfied with your customer support process or that your Net Promoter Score has decreased over the last six months.